One idea could change the world—or corporate real estate as we know it.

 Best Practices (if applicable):

-Describe best practices as a result of this project.
+Describe best practices as a result of this initiative.

 Focus comments on why your project is innovative and why it is important.